cbuschka/go-future/readme.md

-# go-future - A (mutext based) future implementation in go.
+# go-future - A (mutex/ condition based) future implementation in go.

 ## Usage
 ```